VitusSun/JoyShare/README.md

 ```
 #Add Cordova camera plugin using ionic Lab

-1. Create ionic framework sample using the below ionic lab, here we are creating ionic project
+1.Create ionic framework sample using the below ionic lab, here we are creating ionic project

 <p align="center">
   <img src="https://github.com/yesuntianyi/JoyShare/blob/master/JoyShare_screenshot/create-ionic-project.jpg" width="500"/>
 </p>

-2. Then add the android and iOS platforms using the below ionic commands.
+2.Then add the android and iOS platforms using the below ionic commands.

 ```bash
 ionic platform add android
 ionic platform add ios
 ```

-3. Next in this application we are integrating ngCordova library, if you are new to ngCordova framework here is simple description
+3.Next in this application we are integrating ngCordova library, if you are new to ngCordova framework here is simple description

 ###What is ng-Cordova?